American Hunger: Reception

 American Hunger has received very positive reviews from music critics and fans.
-Marisa Brown, writing for Allmusic, gave the album four stars out of five and called the album "a hard-hitting, provocative record that contains none of the skits or other filler commonly associated with hip-hop."
-Brown continued by concluding that the album is "one of the most thought-provoking and intelligent records -- in any genre -- of the new century."
+AllMusic's Marisa Brown gave the album four stars out of five and called the album "a hard-hitting, provocative record that contains none of the skits or other filler commonly associated with hip-hop".
+She continued by concluding that the album is "one of the most thought-provoking and intelligent records – in any genre – of the new century".
 A.J.
-Henriques, writing for Stylus Magazine, gave the album an "A" score and said:
+Henriques of Stylus Magazine gave the album an "A" score and said:

 Fan reception over the years has been positive, and American Hunger has remained one of MF Grimm's most popular and enduring albums.